14paxton/14paxton.github.io/MacNotes.md

     1.8.0_275 (x86_64) "UNDEFINED" - "OpenJDK 8" /usr/local/Cellar/openjdk@8/1.8.0+275/libexec/openjdk.jdk/Contents/Home
     /Library/Java/JavaVirtualMachines/jdk-16.jdk/Contents/Home

-2.3 Also, run a specified JDK command.
+- Also, run a specified JDK command.

-Terminal
-% `/usr/libexec/java_home -v1.8`
+`/usr/libexec/java_home -v1.8`

   /usr/local/Cellar/openjdk@8/1.8.0+275/libexec/openjdk.jdk/Contents/Home

-# On macOS 10.15 Catalina and later, the zsh is the default Terminal shell, and we can set the $JAVA_HOME environment variable in either ~/.zshenv or ~/.zshrc.
+- On macOS 10.15 Catalina and later, the zsh is the default Terminal shell, and we can set the $JAVA_HOME environment variable in either `~/.zshenv` or `~/.zshrc`

-Open Terminal
+1) Open Terminal
 	Confirm you have JDK by typing “which java”.
 It should show something like /usr/bin/java.

-Check you have the needed version of Java, by typing “java -version”.
+2) Check you have the needed version of Java, by typing `java -version`.
 	JAVA_HOME is essentially the full path of the directory that contains a sub-directory named bin which in turn contains the java.
-For Mac OSX – it is /Library/Java/Home
+	- For Mac OSX – it is /Library/Java/Home
-Set JAVA_HOME using this command in Terminal: export JAVA_HOME=/Library/Java/Home
+3) Set JAVA_HOME using this command in Terminal:
+	`export JAVA_HOME=/Library/Java/Home`
-echo $JAVA_HOME on Terminal to confirm the path
+4) `echo $JAVA_HOME` on Terminal to confirm the path

 You should now be able to run your application
 Note that this sets JAVA_HOME only for this session.
-If you want it to persist, you will have to add the command to your ~/.profile file.
+If you want it to persist, you will have to add the command to your `~/.profile file`.
 Below are instructions on how to accomplish this instead:

-Open up Terminal.app (Applications >> Utilities >> Terminal)
+1) Open up Terminal.app (Applications >> Utilities >> Terminal)
-Type: emacs .profile
+	 `emacs .profile`
-add this to the end of the .profile file:
+2) add this to the end of the .profile file:
-JAVA_HOME=/Library/Java/Home
-export JAVA_HOME;
+	`JAVA_HOME=/Library/Java/Home`
+	`export JAVA_HOME;`

-3.1 Open the ~/.zshenv
+3) Open the ~/.zshenv

-Terminal

-% `nano ~/.zshenv`
+	`nano ~/.zshenv`

-3.2 Add the following content
+4) Add the following content

-export JAVA_HOME=$(/usr/libexec/java_home)
+	`export JAVA_HOME=$(/usr/libexec/java_home)`

-3.3 Source the file and print the $JAVA_HOME, done.
+5) Source the file and print the $JAVA_HOME, done.

-Terminal

-% `source ~/.zshenv`
+	 `source ~/.zshenv`

-% `echo $JAVA_HOME`
+	`echo $JAVA_HOME`

-    /Library/Java/JavaVirtualMachines/jdk-16.jdk/Contents/Home
+    /Library/Java/JavaVirtualMachines/jdk-16.jdk/Contents/Home `